siderolabs/talos/website/content/v1.11/talos-guides/install/local-platforms/virtualbox.md

 Create at least a single worker node using a process similar to the control plane creation above.
 Start the worker node VM and wait for it to enter "maintenance mode".
-Take note of the worker node's IP address, which will be referred to as `$WORKER_IP`
+Take note of the worker node's IP address, which will be referred to as `$WORKER_IP`.
+If you wish to export this IP as a bash variable, simply issue a command like `export WORKER_IP=1.2.3.4`.

 Issue: